 Inertia has a momentum of its own, especially once our lives settle into a pattern of reciprocal obligations, as most do.
 It's challenging to make real changes when you've sunk costs into a particular mode of being for so long at the expense of everything else.
 It's even harder when others depend on you to be a certain way.

 We try so hard to define ourselves that we forget how much the people in our lives define us.
 We end up the people everyone else wanted us to be, not the other way around.
 Funny how that works.
 That they do define us can be a good thing if we surround ourselves with the right people.
 The big lie is to believe we can wholly define ourselves by ourselves.
 No. Like it or not, our identities are the product of a never-ending dialectic between me and thee.

 Change can happen, but only at great cost, and that cost only gets higher as we go through life and pile up obligations and responsibilities.
 But is it even worth the effort to change?
 We're taught to assume that change is good in itself, but that's not necessarily true.
 The greater the change, the greater the cost, not only in your own life but in the lives of those close to you.
 Unless you are a sociopath, they have to count too.

 I'm not offering any right or wrong answers here, only perspectives to consider.
 Sometimes good enough is good enough.
 Live with that.
 Be happy enough with that.
-You don't have to spend your life chasing squirrels.
+You don't have to spend your life chasing rainbows.
 Or choose again, but know the price of doing so and don't look back.
 Our mistake is to believe life will always be better, if only...

-If only...those two words are the rainbows we chase until we're too old and broken to pursue them anymore.
+If only...those two words are the phantoms we chase until we're too old and broken to pursue them anymore.